For any queries contact webmaster by clicking here

 WHAT HAPPENS IF I STOP PAYING ENOUGH TAX?

 Simply ask your Parish Priest or Organiser to cancel your declaration.
 If you don’t, then you

 could be sent a bill by HMRC for any tax reclaimed by the Diocese that you have not paid.
 If,

 in future, you start paying sufficient tax again you can make a new declaration.

 If you have any queries, or require any further information, please contact your parish Gift Aid representative or Father Stamp

-St Anne’s and St Joseph’s are very vibrant parishes with lots of activities to suit most tastes.
+The Parish of St Anne and St Joseph is a very vibrant parish with lots of activities to suit most tastes.